 K-State faculty have TWO options when reporting Honor Pledge violations.
 Please refer to the Violation Report Form for additional information.
 Whichever option you use, please inform students about the Honor & Integrity System and its contact information.

 Alleged Honor Pledge Violation Report document.
-Download, complete, and e-mail as a Word document with scanned supporting information to: email@example.com.
-Please call the office at 532-2595 if you have any questions.
+Please complete this online submission capable of attaching scanned supporting information.
+Please call the office at 532-2595 or email us at firstname.lastname@example.org if you have any questions.

 Development and Integrity Course as Sanction